Street Fighter (1994 film): Score

 Graeme Revell composed the film's score, an hour of which was released by Varèse Sarabande.
 Revell ignored previously existing music from the franchise.
 The music differs from Revell's more popular style, most notably with the absence of pervasive electronic elements and is entirely orchestral as the score is performed by the London Symphony Orchestra.
 The campy style of the film is reflected in the score's parody cues.
-The music during the scene where Ryu faces Vega in the cage fight quotes Georges Bizet's Habanera from the opera Carmen, and a theme heard throughout the score, particularly in the track "Colonel Guile Addresses the Troops", is reminiscent of Bruce Broughton's main theme for Tombstone.
+The music during the scene where Ryu faces Vega (Jay Tavare) in the cage fight quotes Georges Bizet's Habanera from the opera Carmen, and a theme heard throughout the score, particularly in the track "Colonel Guile Addresses the Troops", is reminiscent of Bruce Broughton's main theme for Tombstone.

 Release

+Theatrical

-Street Fighter had opened in New York and Los Angeles on December 23, 1994.
+Street Fighter opened in New York and Los Angeles on December 23, 1994.